strapi/documentation/docusaurus/docs/dev-docs/api/rest/guides/understanding-populate.md

 ### Populate several levels deep for specific relations

 You can also populate specific relations several levels deep.
 For instance, when you populate a relation which itself populates another relation, you are populating 2 levels deep.
-This is the example we will cover.
+Populating 2 levels deep is the example covered in this guide.

 :::caution
 There is no limit on the number of levels that can be populated.
 However, the deeper the populates, the more the request will take time to be performed.